NikolaiRadke/Noko/howto_compile/README.md

 * XXXXX.hex is the name of your selected hex-file.
 * X in ttyUSBX is the number of your USB-port connected to the Arduino.
 See *lsusb* or look into the Arduino-IDE for the correct number.

 **Linux Updater:**
-Just run **NOKOFlash** in [howto_compile/precompiled/Flashtool](https://github.com/NikolaiRadke/NOKO/tree/master/howto_compile/precompiled/Flashtool) ans select the firmware of your choice.
+Just run **NOKOFlash** in [howto_compile/precompiled/Flashtool](https://github.com/NikolaiRadke/NOKO/tree/master/howto_compile/precompiled/Flashtool) and select the firmware of your choice.
 Needs **Optiboot**.
 The GUI was written in TCL/TK and should run on every modern Linux Distribution and OSX.

 **Windows: (Stupid stupid Windows)**
 Get *avrdude* either from sourceforge or better, because you need libusb0.dll as well, from [howto_compile/precompiled/avrdude_win](https://github.com/NikolaiRadke/NOKO/tree/master/howto_compile/precompiled/avrdude_win).
 Copy the files to your machine and add the hex-file of your choice from [howto_compile/precompiled](https://github.com/NikolaiRadke/NOKO/tree/master/howto_compile/precompiled) into the same directory.
 Open the command prompt with admin rights und use the following command: